tamasgal/WebSocketClient.jl/README.md

 ```
 $ julia echo.jl
 ```
 This will run the echo example script.
-You will see it sending 10,000 text messages and one binary message.
+It will send 100 text messages and one binary message.
 The web socket server will echo them back as text messages.

+When echo.jl finishes, it will tell the web socket server to stop.
+To rerun the example, start the server and then the client again.

 ## Pre-requisites for julia tests